-The Company's Kenyan Branch, of its wholly owned subsidiary, Africa Oil Kenya B.V., has been assessed for corporate income tax and value added tax by the Kenya Revenue Authority ("KRA") relating to farmout transactions completed during the period 2012 to 2017.
+The Company's Kenyan Branch, of its wholly owned subsidiary, Africa Oil Kenya B.V., has been assessed for corporate income tax ("CIT") and value added tax ("VAT") by the Kenya Revenue Authority ("KRA") relating to farmout transactions completed during the period 2012 to 2017.

-The Kenyan Tax Appeals Tribunal ("TAT") has ruled in favour of the Company with regards to the corporate income tax assessments, and the KRA may no longer appeal this decision.
+The Kenyan Tax Appeals Tribunal ("TAT") has ruled in favour of the Company with regards to the CIT assessments.
 However, the TAT's ruled in favour of the KRA with regards to the VAT assessments which amounts to \$22.0 million.
 The Company maintains its position that the VAT assessment is without merit and has duly filed an appeal with Kenya's High Court to challenge the position.
-This will be heard in Q2 2020.
+The KRA have appealed the CIT assessment, although after the appeal deadline.